 The CGSSE has the duty to assess acts of proclamation in order to prevent the possibility of unlawful strikes.
-Assessing the lawfulness of a strike has been one of the most important and effective CGSSE activities as confirmed by recent experience1463.
+Assessing the lawfulness of a strike has been one of the most important and effective CGSSE activities as confirmed by recent experience101.
 CGSSE preventive control is meant to ascertain if the strike has been called after unions have attempted to find an agreement with employers in order avoid the strike.
 The law regulates two cooling off procedures: the first one just between unions and employers and the second one in front of the administrative authority.
-The air transport sector is another area of essential services where unions frequently call strikes: there were about 200 in 20161464.
+The air transport sector is another area of essential services where unions frequently call strikes: there were about 200 in 2016102.
 The causes of strikes are reorganization and redundancy processes, late payment of wages by contractors, the expiration of subcontracts and largely the violation of cooling off periods and arbitration procedures.
 The CGSSE has made it clear that arbitration procedures are compulsory and have to take place before the strike.
-Parties have to behave fairly, providing information and answering in due course to the other parties' request for a meeting1465 and give evidence to the CGSSE of an attentive approach to the duty to bargain fairly.
-Employers have a duty to inform the public on incoming strikes at least five days before the action takes place but the CGSSE has stated that employers have to repeat the information before the date of the strike if the first communication has been performed long before the date of the strike1466.
+Parties have to behave fairly, providing information and answering in due course to the other parties' request for a meeting103 and give evidence to the CGSSE of an attentive approach to the duty to bargain fairly.
+Employers have a duty to inform the public on incoming strikes at least five days before the action takes place but the CGSSE has stated that employers have to repeat the information before the date of the strike if the first communication has been performed long before the date of the strike104.
 During a strike in the essential services companies and public agencies do not have to provide a full service to the public.
 The principle is that during strikes employers have to provide for a minimum service if the reduced service does not compromise constitutional rights.
-This rule has been applied since before the enactment of Law no. 146/1990 on the basis of a decision taken by the Constitutional Court1467.
+This rule has been applied since before the enactment of Law no. 146/1990 on the basis of a decision taken by the Constitutional Court105.
 The principle that only a contingent of workers has the duty to abandon the strike has been again stressed by the CGSSE reporting on the air transport sector where companies have organized excess services to be performed during industrial actions so as to limit the right to strike beyond what was unavoidable.
-Companies therefore have to be transparent and declare in advance which flights and connections will operate during the industrial conflict, so that workers may understand if the workforce that will have to be in service is proportionate to the load of work1468.
+Companies therefore have to be transparent and declare in

-- 1462 CGSSE, Annual Report on 2016, quoted at nt.
+$^{^{100}}$ CGSSE, Annual Report on 2016, quoted at nt.
 74, p.
+113.

-113. - 1463 CGSSE, Annual Report on 2016, quoted at nt.
-74, p.
-111. - 1464 CGSSE, Annual Report on 2016, quoted at nt.
+102 CGSSE, Annual Report on 2016, quoted at nt.
 74, Tab.
 2.

-$^{^{\}rm 1467}$ Corte costituzionale, 27 May, 1961, no. 26, Foro italiano, 1961, part I, c.
+105 Corte costituzionale, 27 May, 1961, no. 26, Foro italiano, 1961, part I, c.
 888.